How Avalanche Subnets Tackle the Scalability Problem?

 What is the current state of Avalanche ?

 Avalanche mainnet comprises of 3 chains: P-Chain (The Platform Chain), C-Chain (The Contract Chain), and X-Chain (The Exchange Chain).
-This activity on the Avalanche network occurs on the primary subnet that consists of all the validators
+This activity on the Avalanche network occurs on the primary L1 that consists of all the validators

 X-Chain (Exchange Chain) – is a chain for payments that is optimized for UTXO transfers and NFT minting.
 Another reason to use the X-Chain is its ability to process the cheaper transfer of assets than the C-Chain.